danielcarter/danielcarter.github.io/_lesson_plans/web_design_publishing/01_intro_to_internet.md

 - Talk about video. ...
 	- Is it really democratic?
 Is Reddit a democracy?
 Does everyone have the same voice?
+	- Are there really no more gatekeepers?
+	- To what extent is this two-way communication?
+Are youtube stars really that different than networks?
+	- Anybody ever started a blog?
+How many people read it?
+	- If you're so excited about working for a newspaper, why are you so excited about Facebook?
+How do we feel about falling nytimes profits?
 	- What can't you say?
 Where?
-	- Are there really no more gatekeepers?
+	- What's the culture of the internet?
+Do you like it?

 - Go over syllabus.